Skip to main content

 breakdownSee Shipping breakdown below.

-The endpoint is idempotent on (user, exact card set, paymentMethod) — a retry returns the existing pending shipment instead of creating a duplicate.
+The endpoint is idempotent on (user, exact card set, paymentMethod, shippingAddressId, payCustomsDuties) — a retry with identical inputs returns the existing pending shipment instead of creating a duplicate.

 2. Pay — sign the transactions